This valuable perk will disappear from next month. Here is what to do if you already have a booking or plan to make one.

 When you shouldn’t use Qantas Points to fly with Emirates

 Where you may not be able to use Qantas Points effectively to fly with Emirates is, of course, where it doesn’t make ‘economical’ sense to do so in terms of time and points spent.
-Outside of Bangkok and Singapore, travel to North and South East Asian destinations or China, or from the New Zealand to US West Coast, for example.
+Outside of Bangkok and Denpasar, travel to North and South East Asian destinations or China, or from the New Zealand to US West Coast, for example.

 As a result, if you spot a good deal on a paid Economy fare, that’s probably going to be better value than using points for Economy travel (as it will include the taxes in the price you’re paying).
 That’s not to say using points for Economy flights is never good value – in some cases it definitely can makes sense, when paid fares are high on a particular route or in seasonal peak periods.